 Taking her time as she walked, she studied each house.
 Only the right-hand side of the road possessed cottages, giving them all a spectacular view across the road to the beach, and beyond to the sea.
 There was no front gardens, every door opened onto the pavement.
 Some were single story, some double, but all were old, by at least a century or possibly two.
 Where there were gaps between the terraces, she could see they each possessed a long and narrow, steep back garden.
 All the cottages had names, some suggesting what their purpose had been in a bygone era: The Bakery, The Milliners Place, Blacksmiths Cottage, Mill House, and even The Abattoir.
 It was clear the village had at one time been self-supporting.

 This is it.
-The snake ball in Ann’s stomach rolled 360º when she saw ‘Sea View’ spelt out in tiles above the door.
+The snake ball in Ann’s stomach rolled a sickening 360º when she saw ‘Sea View’ spelt out in tiles above the door.
 The cottage was the second last house before leaving the village.
 It was one of the few not painted; the blonde sandstone blocks, darkened over time by fire smoke and more recently traffic fumes.
 A brass plaque hung in the centre of the oak door with the name Ranald etched on it.
 For a fleeting moment, she had déjà vu, sensing something familiar, but as quick as it had arrived, it left.
 Twisting her pendant and taking a deep breath, her trembling hand knocked the door.
 Please, be the same people, she prayed, please.

 “Yes, can I help you?” he asked peering over his glasses.

 “I don’t know, but I hope you can,” she swallowed hard then took a deep breath, steadying her nerves, reading herself for her big announcement.
 “My name’s Ann Falk… I, I mean Annaldra.”